DS202-at-ISU/lab-3-lab3team9/README.md

 > Quote the statement you are planning to fact-check.

+Katie: "If Hulk is sent to the future and we follow his adventures there, he’s not dead"

 ### Include the code

 Make sure to include the code to derive the (numeric) fact for the